mmccracken0137/gluex_analysis_example/README.md

-The e-mail should tell us where to find these, but in gener
+The e-mail should tell us where to find these, but in general TKTKTK

 #### X. Setting up a working directory